 Employees may not be discriminated against based on certain bases, including their disability, pregnancy, age, gender, sexual orientation, sexual identity, race, religion, color, national origin, genetic information, or military status.
 Employees who are members of protected classes are protected from employment discrimination.

-If you believe you have been harassed or discriminated against on any of the protected bases, then you should speak with an Ohio employment attorney.
-Our experienced Ohio employment discrimination lawyer is happy to guide you through administrative (with the EEOC or OCRC) and legal processes.
-Our Ohio employment attorney looks forward to the opportunity to speak with you to address the hostile work environment and/or discrimination occurring at work.
+If you believe you have been harassed or discriminated against on any of the protected bases, then you should speak with our Ohio employment attorneys.
+Our experienced Ohio employment discrimination lawyers are happy to guide you through administrative (with the EEOC or OCRC) and legal processes.
+Our Ohio employment attorneys look forward to the opportunity to speak with you to address the hostile work environment and/or discrimination occurring at work.

 Call our office today for a FREE consultation at 1-614-949-1181 to speak with an attorneys who handles employment discrimination cases.